The Play the Game Award

 The Play the Game Award pays tribute to an individual or a group of persons who in their professional careers or as volunteers in sport have made an outstanding effort to strengthen the basic ethical values of sport.

-The Play the Game Award is presented during the Play the Game conference by the Danish Institute for Sports Studies chairman of the board or his/her representative from the board.
+The Play the Game Award is presented at every Play the Game conference by the chairman of the board for the Danish Institute for Sports Studies or his/her representative.

 The award winner is chosen during the conference after nominations from the administration by an intern committee consisting of:

-- Chairman of the board, Danish Institute for Sports Studies
+- The chairman of the board for the Danish Institute for Sports Studies

 - A representative appointed by the board